La Palma, California: Government

+The mayor is Nitesh P. Patel.

 According to the Orange County Registrar of Voters, as of May 15, 2025, La Palma has 10,076 registered voters.
 Of those, 2,998 (35.87%) are registered Democrats, 2,637 (31.55%) are registered Republicans, and 2,446 (29.27%) have declined to state a political party/are independents.

 Federal, state, and county representation

 In the United States House of Representatives, La Palma is in since 2025.

 In the California State Senate, La Palma resides within California's 36th senatorial district, represented by Republican Tony Strickland since 2025.

 In the California State Assembly, La Palma resides within California's 67th State Assembly district, represented by Democrat Sharon Quirk-Silva since 2016.

 For the Orange County Board of Supervisors, La Palma resides within the 1st district, represented by Janet Nguyen since 2024.